YosefSamman/Assignment-1/README.md

 -Three images with captions
 -One table
--At least one of each: h1 tag, h3 tag, a paragraph of text -A button that switches text color on the page
--Link back to Homepage
+-At least one of each: h1 tag, h3 tag, a paragraph of text -Link back to Homepage

 Git requirements (must follow feature branch workflow):